jmkim/twilio-pbx/README.md

   * example: `+821000337890`
   * notes:
     * Twilio blocks the message outbound to US for non-US Twilio numbers.
-    * If you set US number here for non-US Twilio number, you cannot receive the Text Alert message.
+    * If you set the US number here for non-US Twilio number, you cannot receive the Text Alert message.